List of foreign electoral interventions: 2023 election (by European Union)

+2025 election (by Russia, Belarus, United States and Hungary)

+In the lead-up to the presidential elections of May 18, 2025, Poland detected multiple instances of suspected foreign interference.
+On April 2, 2025, the prime minister Donald Tusk announced that cyberattacks of “eastern origin” had affected his party’s computer systems, a statement widely interpreted as implicating either Russia or Belarus.
+Two days before the vote, the websites of coalition parties were hacked, prompting the government to warn of Russian interference.
+The national cybersecurity agency (NASK) also reported that a number of political ads on Facebook had been funded from abroad and had spent more in the final week than any official campaign committee—ads that supported some candidates and attacked others—raising concerns about illicit election influence with foreign funding.
+At the same time, Belarusian state-controlled media launched a social media disinformation campaign targeting Polish voters through platforms such as TikTok, X, YouTube, and Facebook, promoting divisive narratives, undermining trust in institutions, and influencing public opinion.
+In addition to these technical and informational interventions, external political influence was also evident: US president Donald J. Trump and Hungarian prime minister Viktor Orban publicly endorsed candidate Karol Nawrocki before the election, indicating ideological and international support that many observers interpret as part of a broader sphere of influence.

 Portugal

 1975 election (by West Germany)

 Bonn gave economic support, political recognition and diplomatic initiatives to ensure the victory of the democratic Socialist Party over far-left forces like the Portuguese Communist Party.
 The Friedrich Ebert Foundation of the ruling Social Democratic Party of Germany gave direct financial support and trained the political cadre of the party.

 Romania

 2024 election (by Russia)

 The 2024 Romanian presidential election was marred by allegations of Russian interference, raising concerns over election integrity and the potential geopolitical consequences for NATO and the European Union (EU).
 Multiple reports from Romanian and international authorities detailed foreign influence efforts, particularly aimed at supporting far-right, pro-Russian candidate Călin Georgescu through the illicit foreign funding of a TikTok campaign.
 Independent Romanian investigative journalism website snoop.ro reported on 20 December 2024, that according to confidential sources from Romania's National Agency for Fiscal Administration (ANAF), it was Romania's own National Liberal Party that financed at least one social media campaign on TikTok.
 This reporting was re-published by other media outlets but has not been independently confirmed, nor reported by official government sources.